Jayanta Mukhopadhyay

 Bacillus subtilis d factor functions as a transcriptional regulator

-Most bacterial RNA polymerases (RNAP) contain five conserved subunits viz.
+Most bacterial RNAP contain five conserved subunits viz.
 2a, b, b’ and w.
 However, in many gram positive bacteria, especially in fermicutes, RNAP is associated with an additional factor, called d.
 Over three decades since its identification, it had been thought that d functioned as a subunit of RNAP to enhance the level of transcripts by recycling RNAP.
 Performing biochemical and mutational analysis we show that Bacillus subtilis d is not a subunit of RNAP, but function as a transcriptional regulator.

 Recombinant reporter assay: Using three-plasmid expression system in E. coli, We develop a recombinant reporter assay would render a new and efficient avenue to monitor the interactions among M. tuberculosis RNAP, s factors, transcription factors and their cognate promoters in vivo without the hazard of handling the pathogenic, slow growing bacteria.